kayAbdulrazaq/100-days-of-code/Log.md

-### I really tried hard to stay consistent but life happenens.
-I won't give up and I will start over.
+### I really tried hard to stay consistent but life happens.
+I won't give up and I have decided to start all over.
 I have created another file under 100 days of code repo - 'Log2.md' and will be logging my second try with 100 Days of Code and hopefully this time, when life happens...
 I come out of it with a lemonade or something lol
 #####

 ### Day 21 - 24: August 6th - 9th , 2017